ayushannand/AssistIQ/documentation/Pages/chat.md

-## ChatPage Component Documentation
+# ChatPage Component Documentation

-The `ChatPage` component is a React functional component that provides a user interface for interacting with an Intelligent Virtual Assistant called AIVA.
-Users can input prompts or questions, and AIVA responds with answers based on the provided prompt and information about a customer identified by an email address.
-The component uses various UI elements, styles, and API calls to achieve this functionality.
+The `ChatPage` component is a React functional component that provides a user interface for interacting with AssistIQ, an Intelligent Virtual Assistant.
+Users can input prompts or questions, and AssistIQ responds with answers based on the provided prompt and customer information.

-### Usage
+## Usage

 To use the `ChatPage` component in your React application, follow these steps: